Fall 2025 Global Asian Studies

 Modern South Asia

 3 hours.
 Same as HIST 276.
 Prerequisite(s): ENGL 161; or consent of the instructor.
-Past, and World Cultures course.
+UIC GE Past, and UIC GE World Cultures course.
 To be properly registered, students must enroll in one Lecture-Discussion and one Discussion.

 CRNCourse TypeStart & End TimeMeeting DaysRoomBuilding CodeInstructorMeets BetweenInstructional Method